Aruna Chaudhary: Political career

 Chaudhary was elected to the Punjab Legislative Assembly in 2002 from Dina Nagar.
 In 2012, she was re-elected from Dina Nagar.
 She was one of the 42 INC MLAs who submitted their resignation in protest of a decision of the Supreme Court of India ruling Punjab's termination of the Sutlej-Yamuna Link (SYL) water canal unconstitutional.

 In addition to this, she is General Secretary, Punjab Pradesh Congress Committee and Member, AICC.
 Aruna has contested 4 elections in a row on the INC ticket and won 3 of these elections in 2002, 2012, and 2017.
 In the last elections held in 2017, she secured more than 72000 votes and won with a margin of 31917 votes (highest amongst women and 6th highest in-state) by defeating B.D.
 Dhupal of BJP.
 She is most senior amongst only 3 women legislators of the ruling Congress party and is inducted in the council of ministers as a Minister of State.
 She is now in charge of the Revenue and disaster management departments of Punjab.
 She was Chairperson of Punjab Civil Supplies department from 2004 to 2007.
+On 2 September 2024, she was appointed Deputy leader of the Congress Legislative Party in Punjab Legislative Assembly after the defection of Raj Kumar Chabbewal from Congress to Aam Aadmi Party.